sindoc/website/pages/Learn more.md

-- In case you have any questions regarding the content of specific portions or the entirety of [[this knowledge graph]], please feel free to reach out to its maintainer [[Sina K. Heshmati]]
+- In case you have any questions regarding the content of specific portions of [[this knowledge graph]],
--